 \subsection{Metadata Enrichment Pipeline}

-A central component of this study is the systematic generation of metadata to enhance retrieval performance, as illustrated in the second part of Fig. \ref{fig:system_architecture}.
-Our LLM-based metadata enrichment pipeline creates structured, semantic annotations for each document segment, which support more precise and context-aware retrieval.

-For each chunk, the system generates three categories of metadata that capture different aspects of the document content.
-Content metadata includes content type classification spanning procedural, conceptual, reference, warning, and example categories, along with extracted keywords, entities, and code example detection.
-Technical metadata identifies primary and secondary categories, mentioned services, and technical tools referenced within the chunk.
-Semantic metadata provides concise summaries of chunk content, identifies user intents such as how-to guidance, debugging assistance, comparison information, or reference material, and generates potential user questions that the chunk addresses.
+A central component of this study is the systematic generation of metadata to enhance retrieval performance, as illustrated in the Fig.~\ref{fig:metarag_architecture}.
+Our LLM-based pipeline creates structured annotations for each document segment across three categories. \textit{Content metadata} includes content type classification (procedural, conceptual, reference, warning, example), extracted keywords, entities, and code example detection. \textit{Technical metadata} identifies primary and secondary categories, mentioned services, and referenced tools. \textit{Semantic metadata} provides concise summaries, identifies user intents (how-to, debugging, comparison, reference), and generates potential user questions the chunk addresses.

-The metadata generation system processes chunked documents using a specialized LLM prompt engineered to extract structured metadata consistently.
-The system employs batched processing for efficiency and maintains a consistent schema across different chunking strategies.
-Generated metadata is stored alongside the original content in a structured format suitable for the embedding phase.
+The system processes chunks using a specialized LLM prompt engineered to extract structured metadata consistently, employing batched processing for efficiency and maintaining a consistent schema across chunking strategies.